wbreeze/transmigration/docs/index.md

 ---
 ---
 # Crossing over
-These are utilities and instructions for putting a machine to death and reincarnating it in another place.
+These are utilities and instructions for putting a computing device to death and reincarnating it in another place.

-The instructions provide for you to be completely unable to resurrect or produce **anything** without assistance from people on the other side.
+When crossing a national border, these instructions provide for you to bring your devices, but to be completely unable to resurrect or produce **any data** without assistance from people on the other side.

 The motivation for this comes from
 [this article](https://ssd.eff.org/en/module/things-consider-when-crossing-us-border)
-from the Electronic Frontier Foundation (EFF) about crossing borders.
+from the Electronic Frontier Foundation (EFF) about entering the United States.

 * Q: What's better than refusing to turn-over your passwords, contacts, and personal data?